 If you are like most American families, you have family members who are living much longer lives.
 Longevity is not necessarily a bad thing, but it does dramatically increase a person's risk of needing long-term care services and supports.
-With a growing economy and record low unemployment, this is a combination which will directly impact your future retirement and the costs and burdens associated with long-term care.
+With a growing economy and record low unemployment, this is a combination that will directly impact your future retirement and the costs and burdens associated with long-term care.

 You have read the headlines.
-Polls show people are feeling good about how the nation's economy has been performing in the past year and a half.
-This has resulted in record low unemployment and job openings are at a record high.
+Polls show people are feeling good about how the nation's economy has been performing in the past few years.
+The economy is recording low unemployment, and job openings are at a record high.

 There will be 78 million people 65 years or older by 2035, compared with 76.4 million under the age of 18, according to the Census Bureau.
 By 2030, all baby boomers will be older than age 65.
 With advances in medical science, this creates a perfect storm.
 More people will need help with activities of daily living (things like bathing, eating, dressing, bathroom needs, etc.) or even supervision due to cognitive decline.
 With an ever-increasing demand for services and fewer people to provide these services, the costs of long-term care will continue to grow.

 The costs of long-term care services and supports haven't gone up as fast as some other sectors in health care.
 But experts suggest as people continue to live longer, the demand for these services is outpacing the labor supply.
-Historically low unemployment with an ever-growing economy is also increasing the prices of this care which are labor intensive.
+Historically low unemployment with an ever-growing economy is also increasing the prices of this care, which are labor-intensive.

 Genworth, one of the nation’s leading insurance companies which provide Long-Term Care Insurance products, cites several factors in the increased cost of care services.
 These include:

 - Shortage of skilled workers.
 Genworth says the demand is outpacing the availability of providers.
-There are not enough workers to fill these roles compared to the huge increases in the number of people who require extended care.
+There are not enough workers to fill these roles compared to the vast increases in the number of people who require extended care.
 These caregivers know they can demand more, and companies are willing to pay more for the best workers.
 Also, fewer caregivers mean more overtime, which means consumers pay more for care.

 - Higher minimum wages.
-The higher payroll along with changes in overtime pay rules places additional pressure on the bottom-line of many healthcare agencies in many states This increased cost of labor is hitting American families who require these care services.
+The higher payroll, along with changes in overtime pay rules, places additional pressure on the bottom-line of many healthcare agencies in many states.
+This increased cost of labor is hitting American families who require these care services.

 - Difficulty attracting and retaining qualified workers.
 The expanding job market provides more job opportunities at higher pay.
 The role of a caregiver is a hard job and traditionally provides lower pay.
 Pay for these positions is increasing to counter the better job market.